Articles Posted in Child Abuse

 The man and woman are currently being held in jail without bail in connection to the toddler’s death on April 11.

-Police allege that on April 10 the girl received treatments for asthma, vomited and had complained about being in pain.
-The couple apparently told a family friend they were taking the girl to a doctor’s appointment, but investigators claim that did not happen.
+Police allege that on April 10, the girl received treatments for asthma, vomited, and complained about being in pain.
+The couple told a family friend they were taking the girl to a doctor’s appointment, but investigators claim that did not happen.

 928419_a_childs_eyes.jpgThe child was later pronounced dead.
 The mother told doctors the child had suffered from asthma, however an autopsy of the child revealed that blunt force trauma to the toddler’s abdomen caused a lacerated and crushed liver, other severe internal injuries and bleeding, which is what investigators believe caused her death.